-Some experts suggest business plans to be detailed with just everything that you need to present your business idea, the revenue model and the projections.
-On the other hand, some insist not to be too much stuffed!
+Some experts suggest business plans be detailed with just everything that you need to present your business idea, the revenue model, and the projections.
+On the other hand, some insist not to be too much stuff!

 Well, business plans today are way too different than that of what they looked like ten years ago, but today’s trend still follows those fundamentals, i.e. good projections and solid analysis and easy & quick to read.
 So, the crux is to keep the business plan simple, i.e. from wording and formatting to the stats and graphical presentations.

 Now, the problem happens when people confuse simple wording and formats with simple thinking and assume that a complex business model cannot have a short and simple business plan.

 Anything of 20 to 30 pages long with 10 pages for appendices is an ideal length of a business plan for a complex business model.
 The length may be trimmed for simple business ideas.

 Writing a simple business plan for a simple business model is easy, but entrepreneurs with complex business ideas find it difficult to make it happen.
 This article will help you to make your complex business idea comprehensible to a layman.